The temperatures on Mount Kilimanjaro range from hot to bitter cold.

 Precipitation: 20 to 70 in (500 to 1,800 mm)

-The lowest elevation climate zone is the bushland, resting a half mile or more above sea leve.
+The lowest elevation climate zone is the bushland, resting a half mile or more above sea level.
 Cultivated land, grasslands and populated human settlements characterize this zone.
+The town of Moshi is located here.

 Natural bush, plains, and lowland forests once covered the region.
 However, because this area is rich with fertile volcanic soil, it makes an ideal land for agriculture.
 The Chaga people settled on these lower slopes to farm a variety of crops, such as highly prized coffee and tropical fruits.
 The grounds are irrigated by underground channels tunneling through the earth from the lush rainforest nestled above.